nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 ### Argument sending

-PHP uses a large number of different argument sending opcodes, those differences can be confusing, no thanks to some unfortunate naming.
+PHP uses a large number of different argument sending opcodes, whose differences can be confusing, no thanks to some unfortunate naming.

 SEND_VAL and SEND_VAR are the simplest variants, which handle sending of by-value arguments that are known to be